andela-ooshodi/checkpoint-1/README.md

 * models.py is the Allocation models for Amity
 * amity.py is the Allocation logic for Amity

+For help on running the app
+`python amity.py <inputfile.txt> -h --help`

 To run the app
 `python amity.py <inputfile.txt>`